Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 * My projects colour ratio was tested with [Contrast Ratio](https://contrast-ratio.com/)
 * My projects logo and typography was graded with [W3](https://www.w3.org/TR/WCAG/#contrast-minimum) guidelines.
 * To aid my css compatabilty for browser support I used [Auto Prefixer](https://autoprefixer.github.io/)
-* [Techsini](https://techsini.com/multi-mockup/index.php) A tool I used to show that my design is resposive at the head of my read me
+* [Techsini](https://techsini.com/multi-mockup/index.php) A tool I used to show that my design is resposive at the head of my read me.
+* html and css code beautified with [minifycocde](http://minifycode.com/css-beautifier/).

 ## Testing